ossf/osv-schema/docs/schema.md

 ## Android Ecosystem Components

-A component of `Android` ecosystem CVE indicates the component of Android firmware that the patch applies to.
-This matches to the component names used in [Android Security Bulletins (ASB)](https://source.android.com/security/bulletin).
+A package name in the `Android` ecosystem indicates the component of Android that the advisory applies to.
+This matches the component names used in [Android Security Bulletins (ASB)](https://source.android.com/security/bulletin).
 The complete list of components used in ASB is as follows:

 - Framework
 - Library